-Please use the following guidelines that apply to all students when selecting clothes for school.

-Important: The following standards apply to both normal uniform days and all special dress days.

-- Students who wear pants with belt loops must wear a belt. - All clothing must be clean, neat, and in good repair; holes and frays are not permitted (including jeans). - Students must wear clothes that fit properly; clothes may be neither too small nor too large. - Shirts must be tucked in into pants or skirts. - Clothes worn under the Dress Policy shirt must be plain, white (middle and high school), gray (middle school only), or navy (high school only) shirts, such as turtlenecks or long-sleeved tshirts, with no printing or pictures. - Piercings are not permitted for boys and may not be covered by Band-Aids.
+Constant Please use the following guidelines that apply to all students when selecting clothes for school.
+General Guidelines Important: The following standards apply to both normal uniform days and all special dress days.
+Students who wear pants with belt loops must wear a plain black or brown belt.
+All clothing must be clean, neat, and in good repair; holes and frays are not permitted (including jeans).
+Students must wear clothes that fit properly; clothes may be neither too small nor too large.
+Clothes worn under the Dress Policy shirt must be plain, white (middle and high school), gray (middle school only), or navy (high school only) shirts, such as turtlenecks or long-sleeved t-shirts, with no printing or pictures.
+Piercings are not permitted for boys and may not be covered by Band-Aids.
 Girls may have only their ears pierced.
-(Other visible piercings and gauges are not permitted) - Girls' skirt length may not be shorter than the top of the kneecap. - Students must follow the Dress Policy while on school property during regular school hours. - Students' hairstyles and color must be moderate and not distracting, reflecting a biblical standard of modesty. - Drastic changes from the student's normal color, such as bleach, will not be permitted.
+(Other visible piercings and gauges are not permitted) Girls' skirt length may not be shorter than the top of the kneecap.
+Students' hairstyles and color must be moderate and not distracting, reflecting a biblical standard of modesty.
+Drastic changes from the student's normal color, such as bleach, will not be permitted.
 Changes to a student's hair color must be a natural hair color.
-Pink or purple, for example, are not permitted. - If hair color is in question, the administration will make a decision concerning needed changes. - Hair must be neat, clean, and combed so as not to obstruct the student's view
+Pink or purple, for example, are not permitted.
+If hair color is in question, the administration will make a decision concerning needed changes.
+Hair must be neat, clean, and combed so as not to obstruct the student's view Upper School Dress Policy Violations If an Upper School student violates the uniform policy, the following steps will be taken: Dress Policy Violation Teacher will address the student about the violation.
+For a first offense, the teacher will instruct/inform the student of the policy as appropriate Teacher will write up a "Behavior Event" which will be noted in the student's file in Renweb.
+For repeated violations, parents will be notified by the principal and may be asked to bring the proper dress policy item to the school.
+The student may need to wait in the office until the proper item is brought to school.
+Disciplinary consequences may also be imposed.
+If violations continue, a school administrator may meet with both the parents and the student.